Ben-Karr/Ben-Karr.github.io/README.md

 |Sutehall|3|male|0|0|N|Mr|-0.3281|-0.5062|0|
 |Klaber|1|male|0|0|C|Mr|0.8885|-0.1138|0|

+_Predict who survived the Titanic shipwreck in another classic kaggle competition._
+This dataset contains information about all passangers of the Titanic voyage.
+After preprocessing and condensing some features I used fastai to train a Neural Net on that data.
+To find the "best" hyperparameters for that Neural Net I ran a random search and stuck with the best performing.
+I also trained a Gradient Booster but it couldn't beat the NN by itself and ensembled.

 # Visualization

 ## [Netflix Dash](https://github.com/Ben-Karr/NetflixDash)
 _Data Visualization | Dashboard | Plotly | Dash | pandas | html_
 [![NetflixDash](assets/NetflixDash_example.png)](https://netflix-viz.herokuapp.com/)

+_Show and compare which countries watch which Netflix shows._

 # NLP